elastos/Elastos.Hive.Node/README.md

 To developers, we strongly recommend applications to integrate the **Client SDKs (Java/Swift)** to use the vault service from Hive Nodes instead of directly using the Restful APIs.

-#### 1. Three Level of APIs
+#### 1. Three Levels of APIs

 There will be the following category of APIs to Client SDKs:
   - Global APIs to query the information related to Nodes;

-  - Management APIs for vault/backup lifecycles and payment subscription that could be called authorized applications;
+  - Management APIs for vault/backup lifecycles and payment subscriptions that could be called authorized applications;

   - Vault services access APIs to general applications.